DrkWithT/Tippy_Http_Server/README.md

  - `curl -X GET http://localhost:8080/ -H "Connection: Close"` (GET with non-persistent connection)

 ### Things To Add??
  1. Support 100 Continue.
+(To do...)
- 2. ~~Support chunked transfer encoding.~~
+ 2. Support chunked transfer encoding.
+(To be tested...)
  3. Respect requests with `If-Modified-Since` or `If-Unmodified-Since`.
 Update resource classes to store load date for crude "update" date to reference.
+(To be tested...)